 Could you please proofread it one more time?
 Maybe a little more slowly this time?
 (I know it's so easy to miss those pesky little typos when you're going quickly.)

-I really appreciate your eagle-eyes, and I'm grateful for everything you do to help me run my business.
+I really appreciate your help.
+I'm grateful for everything you do to help me run my business.
 Thank you!

 -Alex